museumcomputernetwork/mcn-2020-git-haiku/index.md

-Chirping of the quails
+In the cicada's cry
-A frog jumps in -
+stretching over Sado Island
-Cherry-blossoms
+A water-jewel